jul/ZBool/README.txt

-Just illustrating how ternry Boolean should behave
+Just illustrating how ternary Boolean should behave
 ==================================================

 In electronics we have 3 states :
 ---------------------------------

 * HV : High Voltage which is True
-* LV : Low Voltage wich is Fale
+* LV : Low Voltage wich is False
 * Z : high impendance or undefined.

 This is useful for protocol like I2C since it enables bi-directional communications on a single wire.